 What Criminal Investigation Does

 The American system of taxation is based on the premise that all income is taxable (which includes illegally earned income).
 In many instances, proving that a taxpayer willfully attempted to hide income from the Federal Government is an integral part of proving other criminal activity including fraud, money laundering or Bank Secrecy Act violations.
 Criminal Investigation continues to fulfill the important role of helping to ensure the integrity and fairness of our nations' tax system.

-The Annual Business Report showcases some of the many significant investigations that were completed by Criminal Investigation (CI) during fiscal year 2012 and highlights the many program areas covered by CI.
+The Annual Business Report showcases some of the many significant investigations that were completed by Criminal Investigation (CI) during the fiscal year and highlights the many program areas.

 Criminal Investigation's Annual Business Plan sets priorities and guidance for our criminal investigators.
 Overall our investigations fall into four interdependent categories:

 Within these four interdependent categories, our investigations are further defined in our program and emphasis areas, such as Abusive Tax Schemes and Employment Tax Fraud.
 Through the link above you can view summaries of sentenced cases for all our program and emphasis areas; however, we have highlighted some tax and money laundering cases sentenced in the current fiscal year.

 If the motive of the crime is money, chances are Criminal Investigation (CI) special agents are involved in tracking the money from the crime to the criminal.
 Today’s sophisticated schemes to defraud the government and the American economy demand the financial analytical ability of forensic investigators to wade through complex paper and computerized financial records.